miso-belica/sumy/README.rst

 - **LexRank** - Unsupervised approach inspired by algorithms PageRank and HITS, `reference <http://tangra.si.umich.edu/~radev/lexrank/lexrank.pdf>`_
 - **TextRank** - some sort of combination of a few resources that I found on the internet.
 I really don't remember the sources.
 Probably `Wikipedia <https://en.wikipedia.org/wiki/Automatic_summarization#Unsupervised_approaches:_TextRank_and_LexRank>`_ and some papers in 1st page of Google :)
 - **SumBasic** - Method that is often used as a baseline in the literature.
 Source: `Read about SumBasic <http://www.cis.upenn.edu/~nenkova/papers/ipm.pdf>`_
+- **KL-Sum** - Method that greedily adds sentences to a summary so long as it decreases the KL Divergence.
+Source: `Read about KL-Sum <http://www.aclweb.org/anthology/N09-1041>`_

 Here are some other summarizers: